joshwang0322/joshwang0322.github.io/_pages/about.md

 - MC11.
 Large Deviations and Global Dynamics of Heavy-Tailed Systems
 - October 16 (Mon), 12:45 PM - 2:00 PM,  CC-North 124A

-I'm actively looking for junior faculty positions in engineering or business schools.
-My research interests align with the fields of **Operation Research and Industrial Engineering**.

 <br/><br/>

 Research